Several Provinces Approve Virtual Witnessing During COVID-19

 In this article:

-As the pandemic continues and lockdowns vary, some provinces have instituted measures to allow for virtual witnessing of documents.
+While the pandemic continued and lockdowns varied, some provinces instituted measures to allow for virtual witnessing of documents.

-Currently, Alberta, British Columbia, Ontario, Saskatchewan, New Brunswick and Quebec (notarial wills only) allow for virtual witnessing.
-Each province has set out their own laws surrounding requirements of virtual witnessing listed below.
+These provinces, such as Alberta, British Columbia, Ontario, Saskatchewan, New Brunswick and Quebec (notarial wills only) allowed for virtual witnessing.
+Each province had set out their own laws surrounding requirements of virtual witnessing listed below.

 Overall, the process for virtual witnessing your estate documents are similar: